 Children engage in solitary and cooperative play at the same time with adult guidance.
 Adults’ intervention is necessary only when security is an issue (for instance if they throw wooden pieces to each other instead of carrying them all together, if they do not follow rules, or bullying others).
 They plan their own play and share the roles by changing them spontaneously.
 Sharing the roles like being a mother, father, sister, salesman, caretaker, doctor depends on children’s planning and changing dynamics.

-An educator may guide children by taking initiation in the play.
-In this case, the educator may join the game with children and suggest a change in a child’s behaviour if it is needed.
-There will be an increase of awareness in the following developmental areas, in line with the INA-Pedagogy Project.
+An educator can guide children by taking initiative in the play.
+In this case, the educator can join the play with children and suggest a change in a child’s behavior if it is needed.
+There will be an increase of awareness in the following developmental areas, within the framework of INA-Pedagogy Project.

 Social and Emotional Development

 Children’s play gives opportunities for expressing all emotions and senses (managing/being managed, helping/asking for help, anger/anxiety/happiness and so on).
 Choosing and sharing the roles in a play encourage children to find and improve themselves.
 Children from different age groups find the opportunity to interact and learn from each other.
-Additionally, they develop an understanding of the effect their attitudes and behaviour has on others by observing themselves.
-Role play allows children to better understand their own identity and feelings, and is an opportunity to improve their self-confidence.
+Additionally, they develop an understanding of the effect of their attitudes and behavior on others by observing themselves.
+Role play allows children to understand their own identity and feelings, and it is an opportunity to improve their self-confidence.

-I would like to emphasize the importance of the development of the seven senses in preschool, kindergarten, and primary school children, and that I believe that these should be supported.
-If we do so, then we can improve our children’s ability to learn and perceive at every chance.
+I would like to emphasize the importance of the development of the seven senses in preschool, kindergarten, and primary school children because I believe that these should be supported.
+If we do so, we can help our children to improve their ability to learn and perceive at every chance.
 Each child develops by using different senses depending on their ability to perceive and interpret.

 • Sight – (eyes)